Staber07/ProjectSCARS/README.md

    docker exec -ti CONTAINER_NAME /garage status
    ```

-5. If successful, you should be able to access the web UI dashboard at `http://localhost:8084`.
-6. Next, you will have to create a cluster layout.
+5. Next, you will have to create a cluster layout.

 > [!question]
 > Creating a cluster layout for a Garage deployment means informing Garage of the disk space available on each node of the cluster as well as the zone (e.g. datacenter) each machine is located in.

    ```bash
    docker exec -ti CONTAINER_NAME /garage layout assign -z ph1 -c 5G NODE_ID